 - Client The University of Oxford

-The Innovation Building is Make’s sixth for the University of Oxford, and our fifth on the Old Road Campus.
-Located at the main campus entrance, the aim for the university and the companies housed there is to enable collaboration between commercial and academic researchers.
+The Innovation Building is our sixth project for the University of Oxford, and our fifth on the Old Road Campus.
+The aim for the university and the companies housed there was to enable collaboration between commercial and academic researchers.

-The building also provides a centralised car park for the estate and a distribution centre for campus-wide deliveries.
-Together, these facilities help to greatly reduce through-traffic, which had previously created an unfriendly environment for pedestrians.
+The building is located at the main entrance to the campus and also provides a centralised car park for the estate and a distribution centre for deliveries.
+Together, these facilities help to reduce through-traffic and create a more pedestrian-friendly environment.

-The cladding design – inspired by the numerous trees on site – expresses and unifies these different uses.
+The cladding design – inspired by the surrounding natural landscape – expresses and unifies these different uses.
 Aluminium fins, some twisting, some flat, clad the car park.
-We used a digital script to create a pattern of twists which, from afar, create the appearance of tree silhouettes across the facade.
-The laboratory portion, meanwhile, is clad in vertical, alternating bands of stacked window boxes and opaque glass panelling, with straight, vertical fins articulating each section.
-The double-glazed opaque panels are fritted with four different leaf patterns from trees on site, which can only be seen from up close.
+We used a digital script to create a pattern which, from afar, creates the appearance of tree silhouettes across the facade.
+The laboratories are clad in vertical, alternating bands of stacked window boxes and opaque glass panelling, with straight, vertical fins articulating each section.
+The double-glazed opaque panels are fritted with the leaf patterns of trees on site, which can only be seen up close.

-Internally, the building’s two functions are separated by ‘The Cut’, a 5-storey atrium with acoustic European oak cladding and a full-height stair that links the functions and provides vertical access.
+Internally, the building’s functions are separated by a 5-storey atrium with acoustic European oak cladding and a full-height stair that links the functions and provides vertical access.

 We’ve designed a building that will bring researchers, clinicians and entrepreneurs together so they can drive forward important discoveries in medical science.